How Do You Treat Peroneal Tendonitis?

 Signs and Symptoms

 With peroneal tendonitis, your ankle may be painful and swollen.
-You may also experience lower leg pain.
+You may also experience lower leg pain, or discomfort on the outside of your foot, or along your instep.
 (Both will get worse when you're active.)
-Additionally, the skin around your ankle bone can become tender.
+Additionally, the skin around your ankle bone can become tender, red or swollen.
 And you may develop a mass that moves as your tendons do.
+You may notice instability when you walk, or struggle to walk along uneven surfaces.
+Finally, on your affected ankle, your balance may be compromised.

 It can be hard to diagnose this condition because it shares symptoms with many other foot and ankle conditions.
-Usually, we can get to a proper diagnosis with a thorough exam and medical history.
+As a result, if you're asking "how do I know if I have peroneal tendonitis," the answer is that you usually can't, without getting into our podiatry practice.
+Luckily, we can usually get you to a proper diagnosis with a thorough exam and medical history.
 Sometimes, we'll order x-rays or an MRI, to rule out other diagnoses.

 As with most overuse injuries, getting early treatment is the key to an easier recovery.
 So if you notice lower leg or exterior ankle pain during or after a workout?
 Don't wait around and hope things get better.
-Instead, schedule an immediate appointment with our office.
+Instead, schedule an immediate appointment with Dr. Alvin Cowans at our office in the Lost Mountain region of Powder Springs.
 We'll reduce your pain and inflammation and help you safely return to your favorite athletic activities.